ycs77/headlessui-float-docs/src/vue/alternatives.md

 ## Direct using Floating UI

 The Headless UI Float is to use [Floating UI](https://floating-ui.com/) for positioning.
 If you need to implement more complex requirements, please use Floating UI directly.

+## Alternatives to Tooltips

+Headless UI Float has no optimization for Tooltip.
+It is recommended to use [Tippy.js](https://atomiks.github.io/tippyjs/) / [VueTippy](https://vue-tippy.netlify.app/) instead.